pda-freddi/computer-science-library/README.md

 Requests to update a record must specify the record's ID in the URI and send the updated entity (containing all fields, except ID) in the request's body.
 To update only specific fields, [check out the PATCH method](#patch-records).

-To update the article with an ID of 8, for example, a PUT request should be made to the `/articles/8` endpoint and its body should be:
+To update the article with an ID of 8, for example, a PUT request should be made to `/articles/8` and its body should contain:

 ```
 {